 Meanwhile John Lennon released the Imagine album, The Doors frontman Jim Morrison died and Dmitri Shostakovich composed his final symphony in what has been tagged the year that changed music forever.

-It was this landmark period that inspired Sydney Symphony Orchestra percussionist, composer and singer Timothy Constable to create a “whimsical musical joyride” with six of his colleagues to launch the first of the Cocktail Hour series in the Sydney Opera House’s intimate Utzon Room.
+It was this landmark period that inspired Sydney Symphony Orchestra percussionist, composer and singer Timothy Constable to create a “whimsical musical joyride” with six of his colleagues for the second of the 2026 Cocktail Hour series, hosted the Sydney Opera House’s intimate Utzon Room.

 Tim Constable.
 Photo © Georgia Jane Griffiths